-- Key problems still exist for organizations that have to use multiple systems to manage quality, compliance, and production tracking.
+- Key problems still exist for organizations that use multiple systems to manage quality, compliance, and production tracking.

 - A centralized network platform means the ability to connect everyone in your supply chain to one another, allowing the same information to be accessible by all parties.

-- A centralized platform helps you to optimize your production workflows and provide deep insights for your quality, compliance, and production tracking operations.
+- A centralized platform helps optimize your production workflows and provides deep insights for your quality, compliance, and production tracking operations.

 Globalization has dramatically improved brands and retailers’ capabilities, market reach, and profit margins.
 One thing it has not improved is the complexity and fragility of their supply chains.

 In an attempt to increase supply chain oversight and efficiency, many organizations invest in tools such as enterprise resource planning (ERP) and product lifecycle management (PLM).
 However, PLM and ERP software rarely provide deeper insights that satisfy the needs of global brands and retailers in their quality, compliance, and delivery operations.

 Organizations manage quality, compliance, and production tracking with different manual tools such as Excel and email and, in most cases, are unable to centralize activities and data from these key functions in a way that is efficient and provides actionable insights.